How do credit card transaction fees work? Our guide breaks down the types of fees, common pricing models, and everything else you need to know.

 |

-Here’s a brief explanation of each of these elements and how much each one will usually cost you:
+Here’s a brief explanation of each element of your credit card fees and how much each one will usually cost you:

 Interchange Fees

-The table above shows that even the “average” credit card processing fees are highly variable.
-That’s because credit card brands break down transactions into hundreds of separate categories based on the risk factors that apply to that particular type of transaction.
+“Average” credit card processing fees are highly variable because credit card brands break down transactions into hundreds of separate categories based on the risk factors that apply to that particular type of transaction.

 - Credit VS Debit Cards: Debit card transactions are inherently less risky because the funds are transferred directly from customers’ bank accounts.
-On the other hand, credit cards require the issuing bank to loan the funds to the customer, with repayment typically taking 30 days or longer.
+Credit cards, however, require the issuing bank to loan the funds to the customer, with repayment typically taking 30 days or longer.

 - Card-Present VS Card-Not-Present: Retail transactions where the merchant can verify the customer’s identity and inspect the credit card present a relatively low risk of fraud.
 Online transactions, on the other hand, provide limited cardholder data and don’t allow as many options for identity verification.
 For this reason, card-not-present transactions incur higher interchange fees due to the greater chance of fraud.
 (Note that this risk can be mitigated by using security features such as tokenization.)

 - Credit Card Type: Rewards cards that offer cash back or frequent flier points will cost more in interchange fees to offset these perks.
-These types of cards are particularly problematic under a tiered pricing plan.
-They usually result in the transaction being downgraded to the unqualified tier, which imposes the highest processing fees.
+These types of cards are particularly problematic under a tiered pricing plan, usually resulting in the transaction being downgraded to the most expensive unqualified tier.

 - Transaction Size: Larger transactions are riskier than smaller ones, so the issuing banks charge a higher fee to process them.
 Credit card brands use a variety of additional factors to determine whether a transaction is “large” or “small,” so there isn’t a simple one-size-fits-all rule to determine where a given transaction will fall.

 - Merchant Category Code: The major credit card brands use merchant category codes (MCCs) to classify businesses by the type of goods and services they offer.
-Depending on your product lineup your business may fall under more than one MCC, depending on your product lineup.
+Depending on your product lineup, your business may fall under more than one MCC.

 Assessments